Lambda-Null/tome/A_Bootstrapping_Initial_Version/2_Named_Macros.md

 ## Expanding Lines

 To expand a macro, the position of the match must be used.
-Rather than the naive expansion usually seen, though, I'm going to draw inspiration from [Knot](https://github.com/mqsoh/knot) and treat what's preceding and following the macro as a prefix and suffix for each line in the expansion.
-This may seem like a big feature to include in such an early phase in the bootstrapping process, but because Python has significant whitespace it's important for maintaining correct indentation during expansion.
+Additionally, [prefixes and suffixes are added to each line](/2_Syntax/3_Expanding_Macros.md#prefixes-and-suffixes).

 ```python
 def expand_line(line):